NICKY-TECH/MULTI-FORM/multi-step-form-project/README.md

 ### What I learned

 During the implementation of this project I learnt about Typescript and how to use it within a react project.
-Typescript is cool and I plan on using it more often.
+Typescript is helpful and I plan on using it more often.

 The code below shows the use of typescript: